mafintosh/peerflix/README.md

 ## Programmatic usage

-If you want to build your own app using streaming bittorent in Node you should checkout [torrent-stream](https://github.com/mafintosh/torrent-stream)
+If you want to build your own app using streaming bittorrent in Node you should checkout [torrent-stream](https://github.com/mafintosh/torrent-stream)

 ## Chromebook users